What Are Cookies?

 Top 5 Google Chrome Extension Picks For Better Web Security

 Security and privacy are some of the major concerns when using the internet.
 One of the more popular internet browsers Google Chrome allows users to add extensions to the browser adding new functionality.
 Here are our picks for the top 5 Google Chrome security and privacy extensions that you should install for safer web browsing along side using your SUPERAntiSpyware software on your PC.
+These tools also help mitigate risks posed by hacking attempts.

 Click on each link and it will bring you to the Chrome Web Store where you can learn more about the extension and its creators.
 Most of these extensions are available on other popular browsers, such as Mozilla Firefox or Opera so do not feel limited to only Google Chrome!